luizbgomide/EclipsePhase2e-ptbr/src/09/03-the-new-economy.md

 - **1500:** Employing hypercorp bought out, contract abruptly canceled as position filled by indentures.
 Auction a new job for 2 more hours.
 - **1700:** Telecommute to psychotherapy session for PTSD from Fall.
 - **1800:** Get caught up in Wyrmwood AR game when a clan of troll sky raiders attacks your jungle elf fortress.
-- **1805:** Ignore muse's notifications re: city council referendum voting.
+- **1805:** Ignore muse’s notifications re: city council referendum voting.
 Muse places votes based on previous preferences.
 - **1830:** Call automated taxi aircar to dinner with partner at high-rep restaurant serving actual cooked meals (reservations placed last month).
 Discuss extending marriage contract another year.
 - **1930:** Rent a breather and walk by foot through souks between the domes.
 Purchase party drugs with anonymized credits from a blackmarket vendor with decent g-rep. Politely decline solicitations from pleasure pod sex workers.
-- **2000:** Stop by friend's resleeving party.
+- **2000:** Stop by friend’s resleeving party.
 Admire new sylph morph.
 Watch XP of their recent skydiving vacation on Venus.
 Share drugs.
 Watch XP of favorite metacelebrities.
 Exchange socialite gossip.
 - **2045:** Remotely check in on the kids, watch the bots tuck them in.
 - **2100:** Go clubbing.
 Choose audio input from a DJ spinning live from a habitat in orbit.
 Check your health metrics.
 Dance more.
 - **2120:** Spot an ex at the club.
 Go into privacy mode and use AR to blank them from your sensory input.